UPDATED 17th July 2016

 2.4 Six (6) games will be bowled at each tournament with lane changes at the completion of each game, odds one pair to the left, evens one pair to the right or odds two to the left, evens two to the right at the discretion of the Tournament Director.

 2.6 A starting lane draw is conducted, in the presence of all bowlers, after check-in has closed.

 3.1 To be eligible for the State Team roll-off, he/she must have competed in seven (7) of the events listed as Tournaments on the ATBSO (SA Div.)
 Inc. annual tournament calendar commencing with the first tournament after the previous year’s Roll-Off.
-The Challenge Roll-Off and Masters events are not counted in the requirement of seven (7) tournaments.
+The Challenge Roll-Off is not counted in the requirement of seven (7) tournaments.

-3.2 (a) Players that have missed a scheduled Tournament due to illness or injury must provide a doctor’s certificate verifying such illness or injury in order for the missed tournament to be counted as one of the seven (7) required tournaments for eligibility for the State Team roll-off.
+3.2 (a) Players that have missed a scheduled Tournament due to illness or injury must provide a doctor’s certificate to the Secretary verifying such illness or injury at the next tournament attended.
+A maximum of two (2) medical certificates can be counted towards the seven (7) required tournaments for eligibility for the State Team roll-off.